Make-School-Courses/FEW-1.1-Web-Foundations/05-CSS-Layout-with-Flex-Box/README.md

 # CSS - Layout with Flex Box

-Flex Box is a system used to arrange blocks on single horizontal or vertical axis.
+FlexBox is a system used to arrange blocks on a single horizontal or vertical axis.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Define a flex parent
 1. Identify flex items
 1. Identify the main axis and the cross axis
-1. Use Flex Box to arrange elements on horizontal and vertical axis
+1. Use Flex Box to arrange elements on the horizontal and vertical axis
 1. Align items on the cross axis

 ## Initial Exercise